 Are lingual braces painful?

+The question of lingual braces and pain is a common one.
 As we mentioned before, the lingual system is vastly different from other orthodontic appliances because the brackets and wires are placed behind the teeth rather than on them.
 It may take time getting used to having the appliance pressed against the inside of the mouth and tongue.
 Most patients become adjusted to the feeling in 2 weeks.
 We will walk you through this phase.

 Do lingual braces work for everyone?